Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: numerical algorithm and convergence

-The dynamical spin structure factor is calculated from the time dependent spin correlations as given by the Eq.
-4 in the main text.
-Due to limited simulation time, we apply a smearing factor of $e^{-\eta \tau}$ to the time series before performing the discrete Fourier transformation where $\eta =1/\tau _{tot}$ and $\tau _{tot}$ is the total simulation time.
-To evaluate the convergence of the dynamical spin structure factor, we compare the simulations with different maximum bond dimensions.
-For a direct comparison we use the same $\tau _{tot}$ for the calculation with different maximum bond dimensions.
-Comparing Figs.~\ref{Fig_SM_bond_dimension} (a) and (c) with Figs.~\ref{Fig_SM_bond_dimension}(b) and (d) as an example, the dynamical spin structure factor with bond dimensions up to $D=2200$ is almost the same as the one with up to $D=1400$.
-This is mainly because large bond dimensions are only needed at the later time where the entanglement entropy increases, while the convolution with the smearing factor has distributed the main weight to the simulation data at the early time.
+The dynamical spin structure factor $\chi(\mathbf{q},\omega)$ is calculated from the time-dependent spin correlators defined in Eq.~(5) of the main text.
+Due to the finite simulation time, we apply a smearing factor $e^{-\eta \tau}$ to the time series and a scaling factor to the zero-time correlator prior to the discrete Fourier transform, where $\eta =1/\tau _{\rm tot}$ and $\tau _{\rm tot}$ is the total simulation time.
+To evaluate the convergence of the dynamical spin structure factor with respect to the bond dimension, we perform longer time evolutions and compare the results obtained with different maximum bond dimensions.
+For a direct comparison, we use the same $\tau _{\rm tot}=49/J$ for calculations with different maximum bond dimensions.
+As shown by comparing Figs.~\ref{Fig_SM_bond_dimension}(a) and \ref{Fig_SM_bond_dimension}(b), as well as Figs.~\ref{Fig_SM_bond_dimension}(c) and \ref{Fig_SM_bond_dimension}(d), the dynamical spin structure factor $\chi(\mathbf{q},\omega)$ obtained with bond dimension up to $D=2200$ is almost the same as that obtained with $D=1400$.
+This is mainly because large bond dimensions are required only at later times, when the entanglement has grown substantially, while the smearing factor $e^{-\eta \tau}$ in Eq.~(5) gives greater weight to the simulation data at early times.